Cardboard tubes (some people call them paper rolls) are perfect for creating crafts that engage children in pretend play once craft time is finished.

 Let the glue dry completely before doing the next part.

-Thread the loose ends of the yarn through the top of the tube so they stick out the bottom.
+Thread the loose ends of the yarn through the top of your cardboard dragon so they stick out the bottom.

 To make the dragon fly, hold the two ends of the yarn, one in each hand, and pull your hands apart to separate the yarn.